Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/hudson-yards-usa/index.md

 **Phase 2 Development and Affordable Housing**.
 The plans for Phase 2, also known as the Western Yard, are still unclear.
 Initial proposals suggest a mixed-use development similar to Phase 1, with the addition of a school or potentially a casino.
 However, specifics about its timeline, financing, and exact features remain unresolved.
 Additionally, Hudson Yards has faced criticism for its lack of affordable housing options.
 As part of the Phase 2 development, there's an open question about how the project will address this issue and meet its obligations under the inclusionary housing program.

 **Sustainability Goals**.
-While Hudson Yards has shown commitment to sustainability, it's unclear how it plans to achieve wider use of renewable energy and stricter sustainability standards.
+While Hudson Yards has shown a commitment to sustainability, it's unclear how it plans to achieve wider use of renewable energy and stricter sustainability standards.
 How will it address such future sustainability challenges?

 ## References